Doživjeti stotu

-The album marked the band's shift from their folk-influenced hard rock sound towards new wave.
-It is the band's second and the last studio album to feature Zoran "Điđi" Jankelić on drums.
+The album marked the band's shift from their hard rock sound towards new wave.
+It is the band's second and the last studio album to feature Dragan "Điđi" Jankelić on drums.

-Doživjeti stotu was polled in 1998 as the 35th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).
+Doživjeti stotu was polled in 1998 as the 35th on the list of 100 Greatest Yugoslav Rock and Pop Albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).

-Background
+Background and recording

-During the late 1970s and early 1980s, the Yugoslav rock scene saw the emergence of a number of new wave and punk bands.
+During the late 1970s and early 1980s, the Yugoslav rock scene saw the emergence of a great number of punk and new wave bands.
 Noting this trend in popular music in the country, Bijelo Dugme leader Goran Bregović reportedly became fascinated with the developing scene based around the emerging bands, especially with the works of Azra and Prljavo Kazalište.
 During 1980, the band decided to move towards new sound.
 In December 1980, Bijelo Dugme released new wave-influenced album Doživjeti stotu.

 Doživjeti stotu was the first Bijelo Dugme album produced by the band's guitarist and leader Goran Bregović.
 Unlike the songs from the band's previous albums, which were prepared long before album recording, most of the songs from Doživjeti stotu were created during the recording sessions.
 As the recordings had to be finished before the scheduled mastering in London, Bregović reportedly resorted to using cocaine in order to stay awake, writing the lyrics in the nick of time.
-The saxophone on the recording was played by jazz saxophonist Jovan Maljoković and avant-garde musician Paul Pignon; Bregović stated that they originally invited Stjepko Gut to play brass sections, but that he turned them down.
+The band's old associate Duško Trifunović wrote lyrics for "Pristao sam biću sve što hoće" ("I Accepted, I'll Be Anything They Want")" and co-wrote lyrics for "Lova" with Bregović.
+The saxophone on the recording was played by jazz saxophonist Jovan Maljoković and avant-garde musician Paul Pignon; Bregović stated that they originally invited prominent jazz musician Stjepko Gut to play brass sections, but that he turned them down.

-From the songs on the album, only "Pristao sam biću sve što hoće" and "Pjesma mom mlađem bratu" resembled Bijelo Dugme's old sound.
-The songs "Ha ha ha" and "Tramvaj kreće (ili kako biti heroj u ova šugava vremena)" were the first Bijelo Dugme songs to feature political-related lyrics.
+From the songs on the album, only the ballads "Pristao sam biću sve što hoće" and "Pjesma mom mlađem bratu" ("A Song for My Little Brother") resembled Bijelo Dugme's old sound.
+The songs "Ha ha ha" and "Tramvaj kreće (ili kako biti heroj u ova šugava vremena)" ("Streetcar Is Leaving (Or How to Be a Hero in These Lousy Times)") were the first Bijelo Dugme songs to feature political-related lyrics.
 In accordance with their shift towards new wave, the band changed their hard rock style: the members cut their hair short, and the frontman Željko Bebek shaved his trademark moustache.

 Album cover

 The provocative cover, which appeared in three different versions, was designed by Mirko Ilić, artist closely associated with the Yugoslav new wave scene.
-It was the first time that the band did not work with their old collaborator Dragan S. Stefanović on the album cover.
+It was the first time that the band's old associate Dragan S. Stefanović did not work on the album cover.